 - Plug the other end of the cable into the power adapter that came with your phone.

 - Plug your power adapter into a power outlet.

-Important: When you charge your phone between 9 PM and 4 AM with an active alarm set for 3–10 AM, your phone may use Adaptive charging.
-This feature must be turned on for your phone to use it.
+- Pixel 4: Turns on when you charge your phone between 9 PM and 4 AM with an active alarm set for 3-10 AM.
 Learn how to set an alarm.